 If you are short on space, read these tips for prepping in an apartment.

 Storing Water in the Garage

 The garage is a terrible place to store water.
-The main reason is that garages are subject to huge temperature swings.
-Your water might freeze in winter, which in turn could cause the storage containers to crack.
-Always make sure that you leave at least 10% headroom in containers so frozen water has room to expand.
+The main reason is that garages are subject to substantial temperature swings.
+Your water might freeze in winter, which could cause the storage containers to crack.
+Always leave at least 10% headroom in containers so frozen water can expand.

 Garages can easily get 15 degrees F hotter than the outside temperature.
 The heat can cause plastics – especially cheap plastic bottles – to break down quickly.